rasdani/reasoning-gym/GALLERY.md

 This gallery shows examples from all available datasets using their default configurations.

 ## Available Datasets (101)
+Legend: ✅ = Has curriculum, ❌ = No curriculum

 - [ab](#ab) ✅
 - [acre](#acre) ❌
 - [advanced_geometry](#advanced_geometry) ✅